carbon-language/carbon-lang/docs/project/moderators.md

 TODO: Need to figure out right process for asking. (that is, how?)

 The Conduct team reviews new moderators.
-Community members will be considered mainly based on their history on the Carbon Language Discord, although applicants may also note history on other servers.
+Community members will be considered mainly based on their history in Carbon Language community spaces (Discord, GitHub, etc.), although applicants may also note history in other communities.

 Prior to being granted moderation privileges, new moderators will need to attend a workshop in order to help orient them with the Carbon Language community's